dwiyantop/nuxt-boilerplate/README.md

 ## Production

-Build the application for production:
+Ready to unveil your masterpiece to the world?
+Build the application for production with ease:

 ```bash
 # npm